Post-Treatment Home Care Instructions

 Alternating a combination of over-the-counter Ibuprofen and Acetaminophen can be effective.
 Please reference the 'Medications Reference Sheet" in the blue folder provided.

 My Medication is Making me Sick, What Should I Do?

 Call us at 317-283-9813 right away, and stop taking the medication.

 Why Do I Have A Lot of Sensitivity?

 After periodontal therapy there usually is some sensitivity.
+This can very case to case.
+Often, the nerves of the teeth are activated and the roots of the teeth have been treated in a way that results in increased sensitivity.
 You can try brushing with Sensodyne or Crest sensitivity.
 We can also try to prescribe Prevident.
 The sensitivity can last up to a month.